orblivion/ntfy/.sandstorm/README_DETAILS.md

 * Make sure ntfy's Admin API doesn't somehow get activated for us
 * What is a ntfy "account signup" and "account subscription"?
+* Does the ntfy CLI use json or headers?
+(Recommend it or warn against using it)

 ## Other